maritime-whale/maritime-whale/docs/README.md

 ### Installation
 1. Clone this repo.
-2. Set your current working directory to the root directory of the repo.
+2. Set your current working directory to the root directory of this repo.
 3. Run `./install`.

 ### First-time use & validation